 Financial enterprises have also discovered the benefits of doing business in Nashville, giving abundant employment prospects to bankers, accountants, and budget analysts.
 While the tourism industry is thriving, white collar jobs are expanding rapidly, too.
 Almost anyone with a marketable skill can find a good-paying job in Nashville.
 This trend is expected to continue for at least the next 10 years, with opportunities especially robust for healthcare, IT, and design/media specialists.
 Average incomes on the city’s west side are higher than in areas east of downtown.

 The average age of Nashville residents is around 33, much younger than the national average of 40.
 This means the Nashville real estate market contains a larger than average number of young families, and given the strong job market, these adults and their children will contribute to housing demand for years to come.

-3. Quality of Life Attracts People of All Ages
+3. Quality of Life in Nashville Attracts People of All Ages

 4. Known Redevelopment Opportunities

 Redevelopment can be hit and miss, since you can’t be sure a waterfront area or community slated for revitalization actually goes up in value.
 One benefit of the Nashville housing market is that there is known areas of redevelopment where returns are nearly certain.
 The area around the future professional sports stadium comes to mind.
 East Nashville is gentrifying, as well.